Electric Smokers: Buying Guide, Reviews, Ratings, And Recommendations

 "Electric cars are a great innovation.
 Electric smokers?
 Not so much."
 Meathead

 Set it and forget it.
 That's the main attraction to electric smokers, and an important one.
 No lighting charcoal, no checking the fuel supply every hour or so, no messy ash to clean up.
 Just turn it on, crack a brew, and take a snooze in your lounge chair.
 Or put in a brisket before you leave for work and come home to a tender, smoky, juicy meal.
 Electrics need only two to four ounces of wood to give meat a smoky flavor.
 And if they are well insulated, they are great for winter use.
-They excel at fish and things like smoked peppers, sausage, nuts, and cheese.
+They excel at fish and things like smoked peppers, sausage, nuts, bacon, and cheese.

 The bad news is that I think the flavor is inferior to charcoal, gas, or pellet smokers for most other meats such as pork ribs, pulled pork, turkey, and beef brisket.